Wormholes and holographic decoherence: Conclusions and discussion

 This conclusion can be test in simple quantum models admitting a gravity dual.
 For example one can imagine studying this process in four copies of the SYK model \cite{Sachdev:1992fk,Kit}.
 First of all, out of two coupled SYKs, one can construct a TFD state.
 By preparing two such TFD states in this way, the decoherence process can be concretely realized.
 We expect, due to highly chaotic nature of this model, the final state of the decoherence process in this model is very similar to the one we obtained from the holographic point of view, namely that it does not contain any correlation even classically.
 It would be interesting to check this conjecture.
 Related discussion can be found, for example in \cite{Almheiri:2019jqq,Piroli:2020dlx}.

 It would be also interesting to further study the time dependent gravity solution dual to the decoherence.
 Our treatment of time evolution is heavily using the topological nature of three dimensional pure gravity.
 The initial time slice of four boundary wormhole solution we dealt with, depends on several moduli parameters since it is a Riemann surface with four boundaries.
 We studied the holographic decoherence, by making these moduli time dependent.
 We saw this is still a solution of the Einstein equations in three dimensions, and exhibits interesting dynamics.
 In principle, we can construct a full fledged time dependent spacetime, by preparing two BTZ black holes, attaching them, and following the time dependence by solving the equations of motion.
+In our analysis, we assumed a $\mathbb{Z}_2$ symmetry between subsystems $AA^\prime$ and $BB^\prime$ as we did not introduce interactions between them.
+Introducing interactions which break this $\mathbb{Z}_2$ symmetry would be interesting since traversable (multi-boundary) wormholes can realize.

 Another avenue which deserves further investigation is, to understand better why it is hard to geometrize classical correlations, compared to quantum correlations.
 The fact that separable states in a bipartite system can not have gravity dual with smooth geometry is closely related, to the fact that a GHZ type state in a tripartite system in CFT side can not be realized by classical three boundary wormhole.
 This is because, such separable states can be constructed by tracing out one of the Hilbert space of the tripartite system.